Interpol Blue Notice

 The document typically contains the following information: full name, date and place of birth, nationality, identification details (passport number or other documents), as well as the reasons why this individual is of interest to law enforcement agencies.
 This information is shared based on the articles of the Interpol Statute and the Law on International Legal Cooperation, according to which each country is obliged to assist in such requests.

-Among the objects that may be subject to a Blue Notice, the following are included:
+Among the objects that may be subject to a blue notice, the following are included:

 • Individuals (suspects, witnesses, parties involved in the case);